6 Alternatives to Working From Home for Independent Contractors

 Pros: Hot desking is a growing trend in many industries.
 The idea here is that you can rent a desk in an existing office building, incubator space, or coworking facility that rotates between multiple users.
 A hot desk will provide you with a dedicated workstation for the time you reserve it.
 Similar to a coworking facility, you’ll often have all of the benefits of a fully functioning office as well as opportunities to network.

-Cons: With a hot desk, privacy can be a toss-up and the group atmosphere may be distracting to some.
-While you may save on cost, you won’t have a personal workspace you can come to each day.
+Cons: With a hot desk, privacy can be limited and the group atmosphere may be distracting to some.
+While you may save on costs, you won’t have a personal workspace you can come to each day.

 Bottom Line: For independents who don’t want or need the expense of a dedicated office space as opposed to working from home, hot desks are an inexpensive and flexible option.
 Check out DesksNear.Me or ShareDesk to find a desk in your area.